clbrge/svelte-web3/README.md

  * chainId: store value is the current chainId when connected.
  * chainData: store value is the current blokchain CAIP-2 data (when connected), see below.

-For these stores to be useful in your svelte application, you thus first need to connect to the EVM blockchain.

-The main connection helper `defaultEvmStores` can be used to initiate a connection.
+For these stores to be useful in your svelte application, a connection first need to established to a EVM blockchain.
+The abstract helper `defaultEvmStores` can be used to initiate that connection and instanciate all stores.

 ```js
 import { defaultEvmStores } from 'svelte-web3'
 ```

+:exclamation: `defaultEvmStores` was named before `defaultChainStore`.
+The former naming still works but will be removed in later versions of `svelte-web3` package.
+Please update your code!

-### Connection with the browser provider (wallets like metamask)
+### Connection with the browser provider (eg wallets like Metamask)

-To enable a connection with the current window provider:
+To enable a connection with the current window provider, simply call `setBrowserProvider` on the library abstract helper:

 ```js
 defaultEvmStores.setBrowserProvider()
 ```

-Please note that your code need to be in browser context when `setBrowserProvider` is running.
-So you may want to use `onMount` when using Sapper or Sveltekit.
+Please note that this code need to be executed in a browser context.
+So you may want to use `onMount` when using Sapper or SvelteKit.
 Similarly, you cannot use `setBrowserProvider` in SSR context.

 ```js
   onMount(